 When the truth about ‘Charles Ryerson’ emerged, so many people flocked to ogle his crime castle that an ice cream vendor showed up to sell his wares.

-When Prohibition took effect, speakeasies sprang up in Rhode Island (and elsewhere).
+When Prohibition took effect, speakeasies sprang up all over Rhode Island (and elsewhere).
 Illegal hooch flowed freely in Kent County: in West Warwick, Old Warwick, Warwick Neck, Arctic, Apponaug and East Greenwich.

 Smugglers operated with impunity along Rhode Island’s rugged shoreline, where quiet inlets and coves disguised their activities.